derhnyel/ac_test/README.md

 You can also query the Api [http://localhost:8000/api?word=word&](http://localhost:8000/api/?word=word) <restricted to integers> with a `GET` request and a query based on the number of top word with the highest frequency. to be returned.
 - **GET?=score**
 You can also query the Api [http://localhost:8000/api?score=score&](http://localhost:8000/api/?score=score) <restricted to integers> with a `GET` request and a query based on the items karma it return the highest word occurence in the title of the karma specified.

+#### NOTE
+    - The Query's can be combined with each other in any manner to get desired result.
+For Example To get the top 10 words from 25 stories you could use the url [http://localhost:8000/api?story=25&word=10](http://localhost:8000/api/?story=25&word=10).
+    - If you want to add the stories with > or = 10 karmas you could modify the url [http://localhost:8000/api?story=25&word=10&score=10](http://localhost:8000/api/?story=25&word=10&score=10).
+    - You could further extend tthe query to get the stories in the last 2 days .
+The url will be [http://localhost:8000/api?story=25&word=10&score=10&day=2](http://localhost:8000/api/?story=25&word=10&score=10&day=2).